kratikaagarwal/kratikaagarwal/README.md

 - 👋 Hi, I’m @kratikaagarwal
-- 👀 I’m interested in Development.
+- 👀 I’m interested in Software Development and Project Management roles.
-- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on Web Development.
+- 💞️ I’m open to collaborate on Web Development.

 <!---